swhgoon/lazarus-ccr/components/mplayer/README.txt

 TMPlayerControl is a LCL control that embeds "mplayer" a movie player.

 Requirements:
-Only works under X/gtk2 and Winows. mplayer must be installed and in the PATH.
+Only works under X/gtk2 and Windows. mplayer must be installed and in the PATH.

 Usage: